kevinctofel/excellent_stream/src/posts/Watchy-case-coding.md

 date: 2024-09-12
 ---

 As mentioned in my last post, [I really like the Watchy DIY smartwatch](https://myconscious.stream/blog/Hello-Watchy/).
-I still don't think it's a viable option for most consumers because it's less of a product and more of a tinkling platform.
+I still don't think it's a viable option for most consumers because it's less of a product and more of a tinkering platform.
 Sure, it's functional, but only for the basics.
 I also noted that I had a new case for the watch on order.

 The $35 aluminum case arrived and it's great.
 Not perfect, but still excellent.
 By swapping over to the new case, Watchy is much thinner and more comfortable.